joshuaspear/offline_rl_ope/README.md

 **WARNING**
 - Weighted importance sampling was incorrectly implemented in versions 1.X.X and 2.1.X, 2.2.X
 - Unit testing currently only running in Python 3.11.
 3.10 will be supported in the future
+- Only 1 dimensional discrete action spaces are currently supported!

 **IMPORTANT: THIS IS A BETA RELEASE.
 FUNCTIONALITY IS STILL BEING TESTED** Feedback/contributions are welcome :)